omarreis/FlapLabel/README.md

 ## Usage

-* Add a TFlapCharSet to your form.
+* Add a TFlapCharSet to your form ( ex: FlapCharSet1 )
 * Set FlapCharSet properties
   * AirportCharset = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890.! :'
   * CharsetBMP = a png image of the charset used by the display ( in this case a 240x250 image, shown below)